marlonecobos/ellipsenm/README.md

 ellipsenm: An R package for ecological niche’s characterization using ellipsoids
 ================
-Marlon E. Cobos, Luis Osorio-Olvera, Jorge Soberón, A. Townsend Peterson, Vijay Barve, and Narayani Barve
+Marlon E. Cobos, Luis Osorio-Olvera, Jorge Soberón, Vijay Barve, Narayani Barve, and A. Townsend Peterson

   - [Project description](#project-description)
       - [Status of the project](#status-of-the-project)